Home 9 CNC Machining 9 CNC Milling vs CNC Turning: Unlocking the Full Potential of CNC Machines in Manufacturing

 CNC Milling: An Overview

 CNC milling is a subtractive manufacturing process that involves the use of a rotating cutting tool to remove material from a workpiece.
 The CNC milling machine moves the cutting tool along multiple axes to create a variety of shapes, slots, holes, and other complex features on the workpiece.
-The process is highly versatile and can be used to produce a wide range of parts, from simple geometric shapes to more intricate designs.
+The process is highly versatile and can produce a wide range of parts, from simple geometric shapes to more intricate designs.

 Read More: Milling Made Simple: A Beginner’s Guide to CNC Milling